BackupTheBerlios/portknocko-svn/trunk/README.txt

 depmod -Ae

+note: if you use: "insmod ./ipt_pknock.ko", first you should do "modprobe cn" to load the netlink connector.

 iptables -P INPUT DROP
 iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT iptables -A INPUT -m state --state NEW -m pknock --knockports 2000,2001 --time 10 --name SSH -p tcp --dport 22 -j ACCEPT